 ABOUT ANOTHER ANTIPODES

-Another Antipodes Inc. is an incorporated visual arts promotion organisation that strives to strengthen cross-cultural communication and to forge greater inter-cultural understanding between Australia and Africa.
+Another Antipodes Inc. strives to strengthen cross-cultural communication and to forge greater inter-cultural understanding between Australia and Africa.
 Our focus is on building bridges and fostering dialogue through the presentation of exciting, socially engaged contemporary African and African-Australian art.
 Through exhibition, educational programs and community outreach, Another Antipodes Inc. celebrates and actively supports diversity, improves community inclusiveness and fosters cross- cultural participation within culturally and linguistically diverse communities and the wider Australian population.